iamsharduld/Systems-At-Scale/stackoverflow/README.md

 ### 5. Monitoring:
 They use Opserver, an internal monitoring dashboard, to observe Stack Overflow's distribution and utilization across the web tier.
 ### 6. Overprovisioning:
-The servers are overprovisioned for purposes like rolling builds, headroom, and redundancy, with further details to be discussed in future posts.
+The servers are overprovisioned for purposes like rolling builds, headroom, and redundancy.

 ## Service Tier